Dick’s Sets Investments, Including Staff Footwear Training

 A key element of the strategy will be more in depth training for employees to equip them with more knowledge and selling skills.

 “In partnership with key brand partners, we're launching a new multi-day footwear training summit to elevate our teammate's product expertise and selling skills.
-This focus on training will enhance our service model and it will also support new and differentiated experiences for athletes such as HitTrax,” Lauren Hobart, president of Dick’s, said in a call to analysts.
+This focus on training will enhance our service model and it will also support new and differentiated experiences for athletes such as HitTrax,” Lauren Hobart, president of Dick’s, said in a call to analyst.

 The largest part of the renewed focus on merchandise assortment includes the elimination of the hunt category in 125 additional doors by Q3, up from 10 last year, to more footwear, apparel, team sports, golf and private offerings.
 Dick’s Calia brand is being expanded to 80 doors and a new, as yet unnamed entry price point athletic apparel label will be introduced in time for Back-to-School and will replace the retailer’s licensed Reebok apparel business.
 Private brand sales grew to approximately 14 percent of revenues, an implied $1.18 billion, up from 12 percent in fiscal year 2017.
 As for the largest athletic brands, DKS appears most bullish about Nike and Adidas, but it’s not giving up on its still soft Under Armour business.